rwth-i6/i6_experiments/users/zeyer/experiments/exp2022_07_21_transducer/exp_fs_base/README.md

 - mhsapinit0F: param init variance-scaling scale 0.F for the multi-head self-attention qkv linear layers
 - specaugweia: pure returnn-common implementation of specaugwei
 - ls0Fb: label smoothing warmup
+- lsx...: label smoothing with blank excluded
+- ls0Fg: label smoothing via gradient instead of label_smoothing. this is the case anyway for all full-sum, but not for attention

 Current good Conformer baselines:
 - conformer_pre10_d384_h6_blstmf2_oldspecaug4a_oldtwarp_attdrop01_aux24812f: